olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.2.9 April Tag

 April tags might be used in the competition.
-This should allow teams to focus on other areas than object recognition by simplifying the detection of pallets.
+This should allow teams to focus on other areas than object recognition by simplifying the detection of KLTs.

 The April Tags measure 40mm × 40mm and have an encoding taken from the 36h11 April Tag family, including a 1bit black and 1bit white border.